KristenCrasto/FP/PITCHME.md

 System.out.println(upperCase); //[A, B, C, D]
 ```

--iterate over every element in alpha and make it upper case

 ---

-#### Filter
+### Filter
+- Iterates over every element and only return those that satisfy the condition
+- The size of the list will be equal to or less than the original list

 ```Python
 fib = [0,1,1,2,3,5,8,13,21,34,55]